33 Best Things to Do in Oaxaca City Mexico (2026): Food, Culture & Day Trips

 One of the main “happenings” during those days was the parades called Calendars, in which music bands walk through the streets of the city center, followed by the “chinas” (women holding big baskets) and the “Marmota,” a large spherical lantern, and the “giants,” huge motley type characters controlled by the participants.

-23. The Mezcal Fair
+25. The Mezcal Fair

 The Mezcal originates in Oaxaca, so a Mezcal fair is due.
 It also takes place during July and is part of the Guelaguetza festivities.

-It’s a full set up of Mezcal galleries, gastronomic exhibitions, and cultural and artistic forums in an area of 8,900 square meters in the shape of a cross.
+It’s a full setup of Mezcal galleries, gastronomic exhibitions, and cultural and artistic forums in an area of 8,900 square meters in the shape of a cross.
 It usually takes place in the Paseo Juárez at “El Llano” Park.

 Best Day Trips From Oaxaca